cyberant28/COMP3104_Group_Assignment/README.md

 #### I added more info about devops inside my 101232988_devops.txt file.

-#### I added more info about omportance of Devops inside my 101232988_sdlc.txt file.
+#### I added more info about importance of Devops inside my 101232988_sdlc.txt file.